Loading...

 To minimize the disruption felt by poor weather when driving in Iceland, you should:

-So if you’ve decided that renting a car in Iceland is the right option for your visit, you now might need a bit of help selecting which car will be right for you and your group.
+So if you’ve decided that renting a car in Iceland is the right option for your visit, you might now need a bit of help selecting which car will be right for you and your group.
 There are a few things you should consider that can help you choose the right vehicle.

 We’ve already touched on Iceland’s unpredictable weather.
 Precisely what time of year you’ve planned to visit can mean radically different vehicle choices for you and your fellow holiday-goers.
 Take into account whether you’re likely to encounter icy conditions, warmer weather, rain, and so on.
 This will help you decide on the right vehicle.

-It’s also worth remembering that during the Winter months, the F-Roads in Iceland’s Highland areas will be closed.
+It’s also worth remembering that during the winter months, the F-Roads in Iceland’s Highland areas will be closed.
 This might influence your decision to plan a longer road trip and, therefore, the need for four-wheel drive.

 One of the main perks of hiring a car in Iceland is that it allows you to explore according to your own schedule.
 Therefore, your vehicle should match the itinerary you have planned for your time in Iceland.